MGEScan/mgescan/docs/source/tutorial.rst

-RetroTMiner
+MGEScan
 ===========

-Open a Galaxy/RetroTMiner web page
+Open a Galaxy/MGEScan web page
 -----------------------------------
 Galaxy workflow system is a web-based program.
 With a specialized galaxy tools for MGEScan, identifying LTR and non-LTR in genome sequences are available on the web.